Lower back and leg pain exercises are for the patient with a herniated disc.

 There's help for sciatica pain, but you also have to help yourself; the pain and disability associated with a slipped disc is not to be underestimated.

 It's a generalisation, but sciatica tends to affect the younger person, and the femoral nerve lesion the older patient.
-All must do lower back and leg pain exercises, or the next episode is just around the corner.
+All must do lower back and leg pain exercises, or the next episode lies in wait just around the corner.